telerik/winforms-docs/menus/menu/usability/keyboard-navigation.md

 {{endregion}}

->note Mnemonics and accelerators are different features.
+>tip Mnemonics and accelerators are different features.
 For example, you need the accelerator Alt+F to open the file menu and the mnemonic N to invoke the event handler associated with the *New* menu item.
 >

 ## F10